SjoerdHekking/custom-macros-sugarcube2/Notification/README.md

 ## TypeInsert

-1. `NO LONGER SUPPORTED`: custom types are now directly useable form argument 2.
+1. `NO LONGER SUPPORTED`: custom types are now directly useable from argument 2.

 ## StylingType